bigjosh/cwandt-pocketfiche-site/README.md

 We will always start at at zoom level that fits the centermost 2x2 tiles in the canvas (and maybe a 25-50% min margin around that so people can see there is more in each directtion).
 These are special tiles that CW&T made and we want them to be the first thing the user sees.

+# Utilities

+## `obp.py`

+This script creates a single full-resolution PNG of the entire world by composing all individual parcel PNG files.
+The output is 19000x19000 pixels (38x38 parcels at 500x500 pixels each).
+Areas without parcel files are transparent.

+## `incremental_build.py`

+Incrementally updates the world to match any new files in parcels.

+## `parcel_watcher.py`

+This script monitors the `parcels` directory for changes and runs `incremental_build.py` when a new parcel is added.